okken/pytest-check/README.md

 ## Contributing

 Contributions are very welcome.
-Tests can be run with [tox](https://tox.readthedocs.io/en/latest/), please ensure the coverage at least stays the same before you submit a pull request.
+Tests can be run with [tox](https://tox.readthedocs.io/en/latest/).
+Test coverage is now 100%.
+Please make sure to keep it at 100%.
+If you have an awesome pull request and need help with getting coverage back up, let me know.

 ## License